 CRM allows you to deliver the right message to the right person at the right time – and that leads to greater return on investment.

 Automation through CRM makes your marketing far more efficient and effective.
-For example, automatic code generation, that captures data online, automatically inputs it in to your CRM and allocates leads according to workflow rules, reduces the scope for error and optimizes marketing and sales resources for optimal outcomes.
+For example, automatic code generation, that captures data online, automatically inputs it in to your CRM and allocates leads according to workflow rules, reduces the scope for error and optimises marketing and sales resources for optimal outcomes.

 It automatically tracks campaign metrics like new customers acquired, customer attrition rates, cross-sell rates, up-sell rates, and average number of transactions.
 This happens in short, self-educative cycles, driving up ROI of your campaigns.